Scouting in Colorado: Tahosa Lodge

 Tahosa Lodge #383, chartered in 1948, serves 1218 Arrowmen as of 2004.
 It is the largest lodge in Colorado.
 The lodge totem is a coney (Pika), and the name translates to "Dwellers on the Mountain Tops" in the Kiowa language.
 The lodge is divided into seven chapters which correspond with the seven districts of the Denver Area Council.
 Tahosa Lodge holds their ordeal weekends and other events at the two council camps, Peaceful Valley Scout Ranch and Tahosa Scout Camp.
 Many patches from the lodge feature a character known as the Purple Bishop, and delegates of the lodge to NOAC can often be seen wearing purple cloaks.
 The Purple Bishop is a legend from Camp Tahosa.

 Great Southwest Council

 The Great Southwest Council serves the Durango and Mesa Verde areas of Colorado, and includes Cascade Boy Scout Camp on the National Register of Historic Places.

 Adventure West Council

-Adventure West Council of the Boy Scouts of America is headquartered in Greeley, Colorado.
-Composed of the former Longs Peak Council (named after the tallest peak in the council territory) and the former Greater Wyoming Council, the Adventure West Council supports Scouting youth in northeastern Colorado north of Denver, southeastern Wyoming and the panhandle of western Nebraska, and is chartered by BSA to organize, extend, support, and control the Scouting program within its exclusive territory.
-The WyoBraska Council of Scottsbluff merged into the Longs Peak Council in 1973, and Longs Peak Council merged with Greater Wyoming Council in 2021.
+Adventure West Council of Scouting America is headquartered in Greeley, Colorado.
+Composed of the former Longs Peak Council (named after the tallest peak in the council territory) and the former Greater Wyoming Council, the Adventure West Council supports Scouting youth in northeastern Colorado north of Denver, central and eastern Wyoming and the panhandle of western Nebraska.
+The WyoBraska Council of Scottsbluff merged into the Longs Peak Council in 1975, and Longs Peak Council merged with the Greater Wyoming Council to form the Adventure West Council in 2021.

 Organization

-The council's territory is divided into five geographic districts:
+The council's territory is divided into seven geographic districts: